Plugins

 External Service Plugins

 External services are any service outside a clusters that a service inside depends on.
 This can be managed databases or queues or APIs like Stripe or Mailchimp that a service inside depends on.
 (Note external services can also be stateful!)
-This can be managed databases or queues or APIs like Stripe or Mailchimp.
 Using plugins to handle dev versions of external services works very similarly.

 For example, say we have a cartservice in our app that depends on an external Neon DB.
 When creating dev flows, we'll avoid touching the "baseline" Neon database by using the neondb-plugin like so: